California Sexual Assault Lawyers

 ***If you suspect a child is being sexually abused or is at risk, it is crucial to report it.
 Find information on reporting child abuse in California on the California Department of Social Services website.

 As a survivor of sexual abuse in California, you have the right to seek justice and compensation through a personal injury claim, which can cover medical expenses, emotional distress, lost wages, and more.
-It’s essential to speak with a sexual assault attorney as soon as possible to protect your rights and meet legal time limits.
+It’s essential to speak with a sexual assault attorney as soon as possible to protect your rights and meet legal deadlines.

 Time Limits For Filing A Sexual Abuse Claim In California